freebasic/fbc/FreeBASIC/readme.txt

   o Linux (standalone) version:

-    - If the install-standalone.sh script was successfully executed with enough priviledges, a link to the compiler binary should have been created at /usr/bin/fbc.
+    - If the install-standalone.sh script was successfully executed with enough privileges, a link to the compiler binary should have been created at /usr/bin/fbc.
 This means that any user can invoke FreeBASIC by simply typing "fbc" on any dir the shell is currently at.
 If it was not possible to create the link, you may want to alter your PATH environmental variable to be able